 4. In collaboration with David Speicher at the Wistar Institute we are developing a robust, label-free proteomics platform allowing us to define differential protein expression in red blood cells.
 We are interested in using this platform to define changes in the red cell proteome that are specific for disorders caused by abnormal red blood cell production.
 This technology might not only allow us to define new diagnostic tools but possibly also to identify novel targets for therapy.

 5. With improved therapy patients? with IBMFS live longer and become adults.
 Furthermore with the availability of genetic testing an increasing number of adult BMF patients are diagnosed with IBMFS, previously thought to be mainly a disease of childhood.
 Little is known about the clinical manifestations of IBMFS in adults, the course of disease and response to treatment.
 Our long-term goal is to build up a pediatric-adult transition program for patients with BMF, in order to determine the frequency, clinical manifestations, the course of disease, and treatment outcomes of IBMFS in the adult.

-- Professor of Medicine at University of Pennsylvania School of Medicine (2010– present)
+- Professor of Medicine at University of Pennsylvania School of Medicine (2010 – 2015)

-- Professor of Pediatrics at University of Pennsylvania School of Medicine (2010– present)
+- Adjunct Professor of Pediatrics at University of Pennsylvania School of Medicine (2015– present)

 - PhD, Genetics, University of London (1994)

 - Babushok DV, Li Y, Roth JJ, Perdigones N, Cockroft JD, Biegel JA, Mason PJ, Bessler M. Common polymorphic deletion of glutathione S-transferase theta predisposes to acquired aplastic anemia: Independent cohort and meta-analysis of 609 patients..
 Am J Hematol.
 Vol 88(10) .
 2013 October:862-867.